Chart Color Schemes

 Residential development activity is lower than average in Seaham - Woodville according to AreaSearch's national comparison of local real estate markets

-Seaham - Woodville has seen approximately 14 residential properties approved each year over the past five financial years, totalling 74 homes.
-In FY26, one approval has been recorded so far.
-On average, three people have moved to the area annually for each dwelling built between FY21 and FY25.
-This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.
+Seaham-Woodville has approved approximately 14 residential properties annually over the past five financial years, totalling 74 homes.
+As of FY-26, one approval has been recorded.
+On average, three people have moved to the area each year for every dwelling built between FY-21 and FY-25.
+This high demand exceeds new supply, typically leading to price growth and increased buyer competition.

 Frequently Asked Questions - Development